Arno-co/osuna/README.md

 ## Going Forward

-* Drag and drop for the projects
+* Drag and drop for projects
 * Tasks display on the home page
 * Responsive CSS for mobile view